aricooperdavis/OS-Maps-app-tools/README.md

 ```

 ### Requirements
-You should not need to install additional packages to `extract`, but the `convert` command requires [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) and other undocumented commands require [requests](https://requests.readthedocs.io/en/latest/user/install/#install).
+You should not need to install additional packages to `extract` or `dedupe`, but the `convert` command requires [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) and other undocumented commands require [requests](https://requests.readthedocs.io/en/latest/user/install/#install).
 You should be able to use the `requirements.txt` file to install these; i.e. `pip install -r ./requirements.txt`.

 ### Extracting maps (`extract`)
 _You'll need a rooted android device to `extract`.
 If you don't have a rooted physical device then you can use the emulator built into the Android Studio SDK with a rooted virtual device._